 Five days after I moved from New York to Cambridge was 9/11/01.
 My heart—and eyes—opened even more.
 I felt a calling to work for peace and to stop the proliferation of violence.
 I helped organize peace rallies and became a volunteer counselor with the GI Rights Hotline, which provides free counsel to members of the military, many of whom were looking for ways out of the military and/or dealing with PTSD.

 At the same time, I began to publish my poems widely.
 After having my second child, Simone, four years after Gabriel was born, I began to write prose focusing on issues of transition, motherhood, peace and environmental justice.

-The questions I was writing about—questions of narrative shifts and heart-and earth- centered meaning—opened me to explore my own life in a new way, and I began for the first time to unravel the meaning of my own physical illness and imbalances that conventional medicine had not been able to help me with and that had bothered me on and off since my early 20s.
+The questions I was writing about—questions of narrative shifts and heart-and earth- centered meaning—opened me to explore my own life in a new way, and I began for the first time to also unravel the meanings of the physical illness and imbalances that had bothered me since my early 20s and that conventional medicine had not been able to fully explain or resolve.

 This line of personal inquiry and my own writing itself, which forced me to look inward more and more deeply, led to a direct confrontation with my own early childhood trauma.